jonas-grgt/bob/README.md

 ## Why Bob?

-Bob serves as a lightweight alternative to Lombok's @Builder annotation.
-Its retention policy is SOURCE, ensuring it won't clutter your bytecode.
+Bob serves as a lightweight alternative to Lombok's `@Builder` annotation.
+Its retention policy is `SOURCE`, ensuring it won't clutter your bytecode.
 Bob generates a builder in the form of a pure Java source code file, which the Java compiler can pick up as a regular source file.

 ## Installation